If Anyone Builds It, Everyone Dies: Reception

-Publishers Weekly said the book is an "urgent clarion call to prevent the creation of artificial superintelligence" and a "frightening warning that deserves to be reckoned with", but mentioned that some of the parables and analogies are less effective than others and that very few opposing viewpoints are presented.
+Publishers Weekly called the book an "urgent clarion call to prevent the creation of artificial superintelligence" and a "frightening warning that deserves to be reckoned with", but wrote that some of its parables and analogies are less effective than others and that very few opposing viewpoints are presented.

 Kirkus Reviews gave a positive review, calling the book "a timely and terrifying education on the galloping havoc AI could unleash—unless we grasp the reins and take control."

 Booklist gave the book a starred review.
-It praised Yudkowsky and Soares for their analysis of the existential threats posed by artificial superintelligence, detailing a potentiality that is less about technological advancement and more the survival of humanity.
-It likens the book to a "fire alarm" for anyone involved in shaping the future, emphasizing that it demands serious consideration and reflection from all stakeholders no matter their opinion on its conclusions.
+It praised Yudkowsky and Soares for their analysis of the existential threats posed by artificial superintelligence.
+It called the book a "fire alarm" for anyone involved in shaping the future, emphasizing that it demands serious consideration and reflection from all stakeholders no matter their opinion of its conclusions.

-Steven Levy in Wired expressed skepticism regarding the likelihood of AI causing human extinction, finding the authors' proposed solutions for preventing devastation more improbable than their doomsday scenarios, but mentioned a study of AI contemplating blackmail and concluded "My gut tells me the scenarios Yudkowsky and Soares spin are too bizarre to be true.
-But I can’t be sure they are wrong."
+In Wired, Steven Levy expressed skepticism about the likelihood that AI will cause human extinction.
+He also found the authors' proposals for preventing devastation more improbable than "the idea that software will murder us all", but added, "still, the catastrophe theory doesn’t seem impossible", mentioned a study of AI contemplating blackmail, and concluded, "My gut tells me the scenarios Yudkowsky and Soares spin are too bizarre to be true.
+But I can't be sure they are wrong."

-The New Zealand Herald called it the book of the day on October 21, 2025: "How many chances do you want to take with the future of our species?".
+The New Zealand Herald called it the book of the day on October 21, 2025, writing, "How many chances do you want to take with the future of our species?"

-Ian Leslie, writing for The Observer, said the authors wrote their story with "clarity, verve, and barely suppressed glee," making it "a lot of fun" for a book about human extinction.
-However, he was not convinced that superintelligence as described is imminent, or that if it emerges, it would likely lead to humanity's demise.
+For The Observer, Ian Leslie wrote that the authors tell their story with "clarity, verve, and barely suppressed glee", making it "a lot of fun" for a book about human extinction.
+But he was not convinced that superintelligence as described is imminent, or that if it emerges, it will likely lead to humanity's demise.

-Gary Marcus in The Times Literary Supplement wrote that "Things are worrying, but not nearly as worrying as the authors suggest" and that the authors "lay out this thesis thoughtfully, entertainingly, earnestly, provocatively and doggedly.
+In The Times Literary Supplement, Gary Marcus wrote, "Things are worrying, but not nearly as worrying as the authors suggest" and that the authors "lay out this thesis thoughtfully, entertainingly, earnestly, provocatively and doggedly.
 Yet their book is also deeply flawed.
 It deserves to be read with an immense amount of salt."

-Jacob Aron, writing for New Scientist, called the book "extremely readable" but added that "the problem is that, while compelling, the argument is fatally flawed", concluding that effort would be better spent on "problems of science fact" like climate change.
+For New Scientist, Jacob Aron called the book "extremely readable" but added, "the problem is that, while compelling, the argument is fatally flawed", concluding that effort would be better spent on "problems of science fact" like climate change.

-Clara Collier criticized the book in the effective altruist journal Asterisk Magazine for being less coherent than the authors' prior writings and not fully explaining the premises.
+In the effective altruist journal Asterisk Magazine, Clara Collier called the book less coherent than the authors' earlier work and said it does not fully explain its premises.

-Grace Byron in the Washington Post criticized the book for being a polemic with vague instructions rather than a manual.
-She concluded that while the authors are subject matter experts, the book feels like it was written by "two aggrieved patriarchs tired of being ignored".
+In The Washington Post, Grace Byron called the book a polemic with vague instructions rather than a manual.
+She concluded that while its authors are experts on its subject matter, the book feels like it was written by "two aggrieved patriarchs tired of being ignored".